 We set off around 10 – a late start for us.
 The goal was a simple one – get to the dam!
-As we paddled along we were struck – as we had been the previous afternoon – by the sand dunes and the vast expanses of exposed sandy reservoir bottom.
-After lunch, when we crossed to the north side, there were yet more sand dunes and terminal moraine deposits.
+As we paddled along, we were struck by the sand dunes and the vast expanses of exposed sandy reservoir bottom as we had been the previous afternoon.
+After lunch, when we crossed to the north side, there were more sand dunes and terminal moraine deposits.

 The snippet of a surface geology map (see below) provides a visual record of the Ogoki Reservoir shoreline.
-The broken red line is our route through this slice of glacial/post-glacial geological history.Just after we passed the entrance to the Mojikit Channel, we started looking for a lunch spot on the south shore.
-We figured the clump of trees in the image below would provide a bit of shelter from the SW wind.
-However, given the low water, we had a 40-meter walk to do!
+The broken red line is our route through this glacial/post-glacial geological history slice.Just after we passed the entrance to the Mojikit Channel, we started looking for a lunch spot on the south shore.
+We figured the clump of trees in the image below would provide some shade and shelter from the SW wind.
+However, we had a 40-meter walk to do, given the low water!
 Here is what it looks like on the NRC Toporama map –

-In higher water years we wouldn’t have had to walk the 40 meters to what would be an island instead of a cluster of trees surrounded by sand in all directions.
+In higher water years, we wouldn’t have had to walk 50 meters to what would be an island instead of a cluster of trees surrounded by sand in all directions.

-The closeness of those structures to the edge of the sand ridge is definitely a sign that there has been significant erosion since they were erected in the 1940s or 50s.
-On our visit, we had to walk about thirty meters across the sand bottom of the Reservoir, to get to them.
+The closeness of those structures to the edge of the sand ridge is definitely a sign of significant erosion since they were erected in the 1940s or 50s.
+On our visit, we had to walk about thirty meters across the sand bottom of the Reservoir to get to them.

 From the tin shack, we headed to the right-hand side of the boom stretching across the river.
-It is there that a portage trail around the dam begins; it is also where we would put up our tent.
+There, the portage trail around the dam begins; it is also where we would put up our tent.

 The Waboose Dam Portage

 The initial section of the trail soon crosses a clearing which serves as a helicopter landing area.
 Visible in the image below is also a white storage shed.
 The door was open as we walked by.
-Inside six OPG workers were taking a break from the maintenance work they were doing on a concrete section of the dam.
+Inside six OPG workers were taking a break from their maintenance work on a concrete section of the dam.

-In my best teacher’s voice, I said “Guys, we just dropped by to see if you were getting the job done.”
+In my best stern teacher’s voice, I said, “Guys, we just dropped by to see if you were getting the job done.”
 We had definitely startled them.
 We were bombarded with questions: “What are you guys doing here?
 How did you get here? .
-Soon they were offering us coffee, cake, and snacks!
-We learned that while most lived in Thunder Bay, they were up here for a week and staying at the Wilderness North Lodge in the Mojikit Channel.
+Soon, they were offering us coffee, cake, and snacks!
+While most lived in Thunder Bay, we learned that they were up here for a week and staying at the Wilderness North Lodge in the Mojikit Channel.

 They did the 18-kilometer commute to the dam by motorboat each morning.
-I noted the contrast with the daily commute on the 16-lanes of traffic on the 401 across Toronto and a few of them who had worked in the GTA said they were really glad to be back home in northwest Ontario!
+I noted the contrast with the daily commute on the 16-lanes of traffic on the 401 across Toronto, and a few of them who had worked in the GTA said they were happy to be back home in northwest Ontario!

-We crossed the clearing and followed the trail back into the bush.
-It was mostly easy to discern the trail.
+We crossed the clearing and followed the seldom-used trail back into the bush.
 Along the way, there are a few notices warning the trail users not to leave the trail for the river.
-When we got to the bottom we realized that this made sense since there is really no water to float your canoe on until the end of the trail.
+When we got to the bottom, we realized that this made sense since there is really no water to float your canoe on until the end of the trail.

 The Waboose Dam and Waboose Falls

-The massive concrete dam at Waboose Falls, as well as a few secondary earthen dams, were constructed to block the flow of the Ogoki River northeastward to merge with the Albany as it tumbles off the Canadian Shield and down to James Bay.
+The massive concrete dam at Waboose Falls and a few secondary earthen dams were constructed to block the flow of the Ogoki River northeastward to merge with the Albany as it tumbles off the Canadian Shield and down to James Bay.
 The dam is over 500 meters across and 15 meters high.
 Construction began in December of 1940 and was finished three years later.
 From the headquarters on the CN rail line at Ferland, supplies and an 820-man crew were flown to the Waboose Falls area.

-Peter Annin, in his must-read book on water management of the Great Lakes, provides this explanation in his The Great Lakes Water Wars in a chapter devoted to the Ogoki and the nearby Long Lac Diversions.
+In his must-read book on water management of the Great Lakes, Peter Annin provides this explanation in his The Great Lakes Water Wars in a chapter devoted to the Ogoki and the nearby Long Lac Diversions.
 He writes:

 See here for Peter Annin’s very readable account of the construction of the Waboose and Kenogami Dams and their impact on the environment and local communities.
 Amazingly, few people, even those who live in the areas affected, know anything about this.
 The 2018 revised edition of Annin’s book is available on Amazon.
 Click here to access or check your public library for a copy.
 The Toronto Public Library system has 9 copies of the revised., 7 of the 1st, and an eBook accessible online.
 (See here.)

 Note that another dam – the South Summit Dam – was built to control the water flow as it now passed through a channel blasted across the Height of Land to connect Mojikit Lake to the headwaters of the Little jackfish River.
-The result – 95%+ of the Ogoki’s water now flows into Lake Nipigon and the Great Lakes water system!
+95%+ of the upper Ogoki’s water now flows into Lake Nipigon and the Great Lakes water system!

-Meanwhile, the South Summit Control Dam outflow rate graph has a much more appropriate lefthand scale than the first Waboose Dam graph above.
+The South Summit Control Dam outflow rate graph has a much more appropriate lefthand scale than the first Waboose Dam graph above.
 It looks like this: